simoncos/lola/README.md

 # Intro

-This is a LOL (League of Legends) game data analysis / analytics project.
+LoLA is a LoL (League of Legends) game data analysis / analytics project.

 # Crawling

 The data crawling part is based on [Riot API](https://developer.riotgames.com/api/methods) and a Python wrapper [Cassiopeia](https://github.com/meraki-analytics/cassiopeia).
-A SQLite database is used in this project, which extracts and remodels game objects for our analysis objectives.
-The I/O part involves [sqlite3](https://docs.python.org/3.5/library/sqlite3.html) and [pandas](http://pandas.pydata.org/).
+A SQLite database is designed and used in this project, which remodels and stores game objects for our analysis objectives.
+The database I/O part involves [sqlite3](https://docs.python.org/3.5/library/sqlite3.html) and [pandas](http://pandas.pydata.org/).

-This part has been well tested with `Python 3.5`, though in some environments (e.g. `Windows CMD`) trivial errors (e.g. `decode`/`encode` problem in printing may occur; you can just comment out all printing codes without any influcence on crawling). `Python 2.X` may also run well without too many edits (we cannot 100% guarantee this).
-In addition, because both `Riot API` and `Cassiopeia` are not stable for now, we may also update constantly to be compatible.
+This part has been well tested with `Python 3.5`, though in some environments (e.g. `Windows CMD`) a `decode`/`encode` error may occur in `print functions`; you can just comment out all `print` codes without any influcence on crawling itself. `Python 2.X` may also run well without too many edits.
+In addition, because both `Riot API` and `Cassiopeia` are not quite stable for now, we may also update constantly to keep compatible.

-# Dataset

-For now we have obtained data of over 40,000 `Ranked-SOLO-5x5` matches with details and over 18,000 summoners (LOL gamers) in the North American region, Pre-Season 2016.
+For now we have obtained data of over 42,000 `Ranked-SOLO-5x5` matches with details and over 19,000 summoners (LoL gamers) in the North American region, Pre-Season 2016.
 And we plan to swallow much more.

 # Analysis